Yup-io/yup_docs/docs/protocol.md

 **Token Age** is the sum of the token value of each input transaction into an account multiplied by the number of blocks or periods since each transaction occurred.
 In simple terms, this is the number of tokens you have and how long you’ve had them.

 **Activity** is a measure of how valuable the activity of an account is on the network.
-Mathematically, this is the sum of all previous rewards received by an account.
+Mathematically, this is the difference of the value of all previous votes and all previous rewards received by an account.

 **Social Level** is the numerical rank of each account, determined by the orders of all other accounts in a chain that references previous blocks.
 Simply, this is your social value as determined by all other users.

+**Boost** is a mechanism by which users can burn tokens to increase their vote value, essentially betting bigger on a specific action.
+The amount that can be burned depends on the user's current vote value.

 > It's important to understand that having a very amount of one of these is not enough to have a high influence.
-You must have a good balance of all three to make it to the top.